 Habitat: Wet Tropics lowland rainforest, Far North Queensland

-Conservation status: The Green Dinosaur is one of the world’s rarest and most primitive flowering plants
+Conservation status: One of the world’s rarest and most primitive flowering plants

 Scientific name: Idiospermum australiense (it is the only species in the genus Idiospermum)